lidofinance/dc4bc/HowTo.md

 Operation's chunk: /tmp/dc4bc_qr_ce30c6a2-f5d6-43a1-ac7f-0a63b01ca6f8-response.gif
 ```

 Open the response QR-gif in any gif viewer and take a video of it.
-Then go to `./qr_reader_bundle.html` in your web browser and scan the GIF.
+Refresh the `./qr_reader_bundle/index.html` page in your web browser and scan the GIF.
 You may want to give the downloaded file a new name, e.g., `operation_response.json`.

 Then go to the node and run:
 ```